Promoted Feature: Why nobody needs to suffer the pain of AML fines

 Fines and unemployment are one thing, but it can also get far worse than that.
 AML non-compliance can indeed erode public trust and invite law enforcement officials to take a closer look at the overall business.

 While many of these operators will have sorted out their processes before the fine or settlement is announced, the repeat failures suggest it is not easy.
-And it is highly unlikely it will get easier inthe future.
+And it is highly unlikely it will get easier in

 Unlike financial institutions with years of experience, many in the gambling industry do not yet have the processes and people in place to deal with the increased level of compliance arising around the globe.
 As scrutiny and the cost of non-compliance increases, it really does pay to bring in experts.